Daniel-KM/Omeka-S-module-Next/README.md

 #### Citation

-Since 3.1.2.7, this feature has moved to module [Citation], that uses a partial view to easily customize it.
+Since 3.1.2.7, this feature has moved to module [Citation], that uses a template view to easily customize it.
 The view helper doesn’t change.

 #### Is home page